huaweicloud/terraform-provider-huaweicloud/docs/resources/gaussdb_redis_instance.md

 The `datastore` block supports:

-* `engine` - (Optional, String, ForceNew) Specifies the database engine.
+* `engine` - (Required, String, ForceNew) Specifies the database engine.
 Only "redis" is supported now.

-* `version` - (Optional, String, ForceNew) Specifies the database version.
+* `version` - (Required, String, ForceNew) Specifies the database version.
 Only "5.0" is supported now.

-* `storage_engine` - (Optional, String, ForceNew) Specifies the storage engine.
+* `storage_engine` - (Required, String, ForceNew) Specifies the storage engine.
 Only "rocksDB" is supported now.

 The `backup_strategy` block supports: